scw03001/ArtEchoes/README.md

 #### GoogleVision AI

 We use GoogleVision AI API to find the label of the artworks by using [**Detect Web entities and pages**](https://cloud.google.com/vision/docs/detecting-web).
 We extract the `best_guess_labels` and return the one with the highest score.
 We then ask users to verify if this label is correct.
 If not, users can manually enter the artwork name before starting the chatbot.

+***Note***: We use the code in Web detection request [Detect Web entities and pages**](https://cloud.google.com/vision/docs/detecting-web).
+Here, we modify the code by deleting unnecessary returns, and also add filters to remove the outputs such as museum.

 #### OpenAI